 I had taken all the advice I had read and managed to get over 100 listings ready to be posted for sale.
 I was on fire.
 But in my haste, I forgot to read the paragraph about SEO, and it does matter if you copy one listing over to the next listing because Google looks at this repetitiveness.
 Not great.

-Even though you have many listings of basically the same thing – do try to vary how you write your copy in the descriptions of the items.
+Even though you have many listings of basically the same thing, try to vary how you write your copy in the descriptions of the items.
 Vary the wording a little and reconstruct the same first paragraph so you can benefit from a bit of google juice.

 Also, I failed to link to other listings inside my item descriptions, and when I did, I put in a long link instead of a short one, which makes it look a bit messy.
 Some people prefer to link to several items at the bottom of their listing, this keeps the buyer hanging about in your shop, and they are more likely to stumble upon a listing and then purchase it.
 Especially if you have hinted at a saving.

 You can link to other listings by recommending them i.e. click here to find similar items you might like or click here to see the item in different colors.

 You can link to your categories also this way.

 If you are going to link to other relevant listings, please do so using a link shortener such as bitly